Nick Kwiatkoski: Las Vegas Raiders

 On March 27, 2020, Kwiatkoski signed a three-year, $21 million contract with the Las Vegas Raiders.

 In Week 8 against the Cleveland Browns, Kwiatkoski forced a fumble on tight end Harrison Bryant which was recovered by the Raiders during the 16–6 win.
 This was Kwiatkoski's first turnover as a Raider.

 In Week 10 against the Denver Broncos, Kwiatkoski recorded his first interception as a Raider off a pass thrown by Drew Lock late in the fourth quarter to secure a 37–12 win.

 In Week 12 against the Atlanta Falcons, Kwiatkoski recorded his first sack of the season on Matt Ryan during the 43–6 loss.
 Kwiatkowski was placed on the reserve/COVID-19 list by the Raiders on December 23, 2020.

 On December 8, 2021, Kwiatkoski was placed on injured reserve.

 On March 16, 2022, Kwiatkoski was released by the Raiders.

 Atlanta Falcons

 On May 12, 2022, Kwiatkoski signed with the Atlanta Falcons.
-On October 16, he made his season-debut after being inactive the first five weeks of the year, with one tackle during a 28-14 win over the San Francisco 49ers.
+He was waived during final roster cuts on August 30.
+On September 1, Kwiatkoski re–signed with the Falcons.
+On October 16, he made his season-debut after being inactive the first five weeks of the year, with one tackle during a 28–14 win over the San Francisco 49ers.

+Pittsburgh Steelers

+On June 19, 2023, Kwiatkoski signed with his hometown team, the Pittsburgh Steelers.
+He was released on August 29, 2023, as a part of the team's final roster cuts.